My brother and I in South Gardiner, Maine

 About Me

 During my PhD at Washington University in St. Louis (2014-2020), I analyzed over 130,000 bones from a 26,000-year-old rock shelter in Somalia and co-directed pioneering fieldwork along Lake Victoria's shores in Uganda.
-Alongside this research, teaching courses on topics from climate change to human evolution challenged me to communicate complex scientific concepts to diverse audiences—a goal I continue to work toward today.
+Alongside this research, I taught courses on topics from climate change to human evolution.
+Working with students challenged me to communicate complex scientific concepts to diverse audiences—a goal I continue to work toward today.

 Excavating at Great Zimbabwe